 Year after year, the volume and quality of works submitted continue to grow and is a testament that arts scene in the Chippewa Valley and beyond is thriving, alive, and well.
 We welcome guests and artists alike to participate in the exhibit and share in artistic excellence of our region.

-Pablo Center Galleries will open two hours before your ticket performance.
-You must be attending a ticketed performance to enter the exhibits.
+Pablo Center Galleries are open two hours before your ticket performance and during normal business hours.
 You may also view exhibits during the artist reception or anytime through our virtual exhibits.

 Grab a drink at our lobby bar and join us for an evening of artfull conversations.
-Have you ever wondered what inspired an artist to create their work?
-Have you been curious as to what materials they used and how long it took them to create?
 Meet the exhibiting artists, listen to their stories and methods, and ask them questions about their work in an enjoyable evening of free-flowing conversation.

 Explore Previous Exhibitions

 Each juror, artist, and year brings new experiences and perspectives to the Confluence of Art Annual.
 Explore our previous exhibits to view the history of the Confluence of Art Annual at the confluence.

 Originally released: September 2021

 "This exhibit ushers in our fourth season in the James W Hanson Gallery at Pablo Center.

 Welcome to our annual juried art exhibit Confluence of Art Annual.
 One of the joys of this annual exhibit is the variety of mediums that are on view.
 Our patrons are treated to new works from some of the top artists in our region and beyond.
 Please be sure to read through the artistic statements and biographies of the artists on display, these words will add to the enjoyment and appreciation of the artwork and may give you further reason to purchase a work of art from Pablo Center.
 Who knows, it may even inspire you to take the next steps in your creative endeavor.